 Business Setup in Indonesia: 3 Key Considerations

 The first step in business setup in Indonesia is to choose the type of legal entity.
-There are several common types of legal entities available in Indonesia: Indonesian Limited Liability Company (PT), Foreign-owned Limited Liability Company (PT PMA), Representative Office, and Public Companies.
+Several common legal entities are available in Indonesia: Indonesian Limited Liability Companies (PT), Foreign-owned Limited Liability Companies (PT PMA), Representative Offices, and Public Companies.

-Once you have chosen your legal entity type, you need to consider if your business expansion needs physical office space in Indonesia, or you can hire employees in Indonesia remotely through a virtual office.
+Once you have chosen your legal entity type, you need to consider if your business expansion needs physical office space in Indonesia or if you can hire employees in Indonesia remotely through a virtual office.

-All business setup in Indonesia must comply with Indonesian Law following your company type, business category, and location.
+All business setups in Indonesia must comply with Indonesian Law following your Indonesia company registration number, company type, business category, and location.

 2. Employment Regulations

-If you need to hire employees to work for you, you will have to comply with all the employment regulations in Indonesia.
-Each country has its own set of employment and labour legislation, Indonesia is no exception.
+If you need to hire employees to work for you, you must comply with all the employment regulations in Indonesia.
+Each country has its own set of employment and labor legislation, Indonesia is no exception.

-So please bear in mind to never apply the employment law in your country in a foreign country such as Indonesia.
+So please remember never to apply the employment law in your country in a foreign country such as Indonesia.

-As an employer, you need to understand your responsibilities and your employee rights in your targeted market to ensure a successful global expansion.
+As an employer, you must understand your responsibilities and employee rights in your targeted market to ensure a successful global expansion.

 Plus, getting familiar with local employment legislation can protect your company against legal implications.
-Non-compliance means heavy penalty, damaged reputation, imprisonment and/or business shutdown.
+Non-compliance means heavy penalties, damaged reputation, imprisonment, and/or business shutdown.

-Several key items you have to pay attention to employment regulations and they are different for local and foreign employees.
-For example, ensure that you cover all aspects such as wages and benefits (paid holidays, sick leaves, maternity leaves, healthcare, overtime pay, and other compensation).
+You have to pay attention to several key items in employment regulations, and they are different for local and foreign employees.
+For example, ensure you cover all aspects such as wages and benefits (paid holidays, sick leaves, maternity leaves, healthcare, overtime pay, and other compensation).

-On top of that, make sure that you pay your employees and report all your taxes timely and correctly.
+On top of that, make sure that you pay your employees and report all your taxes timely and correct.

-When it comes to foreign employment, do bear in mind that you can employ foreigners with a fixed-term employment agreement, known as PKWT, for a maximum of two years.
+Regarding foreign employment, do remember that you can employ foreigners with a fixed-term employment agreement, known as PKWT, for a maximum of two years.
 Moreover, the foreigner must have a work permit to be able to have legal protections under Indonesian Law.

 3. Business Licenses

-Successful business setup in Indonesia means that you need to acquire certain compulsory business licenses.
+Successful business setup in Indonesia means acquiring certain compulsory business licenses, such as an Indonesia company registration certificate.
 Without them, you won’t be able to operate your business legally in the country.

-You may need to apply for additional specific permits as well depending on the type of your business and activities.
+You may also need to apply for additional specific permits, depending on the type of your business and activities.

 The most common type of license you need is a general business license.
 This license is necessary for you to run general business activities and provide goods and services.

-If you are a manufacturing company, you will need an industrial business license, and if you are in the construction business, you must obtain a construction business license.
+If you are a manufacturing company, you will need an industrial business license; if you are in the construction business, you must obtain a construction business license.

 In today’s competitive business landscape, smart business owners know that getting assistance from an effective and professional business advisor is key to achieving success for your business setup in Indonesia.

-The expectation that a business advisor simply handles your paperwork during your expansion is outdated.
+The expectation that a business advisor handles your paperwork during your expansion is outdated.

-Instead, a reputable business advisor like Cekindo can provide insightful and pragmatic advice, as well as adding value to your business operations once your business is successfully setup, ultimately leading to stellar business performance.
+Instead, a reputable business advisor like InCorp Indonesia can provide insightful and pragmatic advice, as well as add value to your business operations once your business is successfully set up, ultimately leading to stellar business performance.

 Fill in the form below.